Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 World Class Rankings

-McMaster University is one of only four Canadian universities ranked among the top 85 in the world by the Times Higher Education (THE) World University Rankings for 2023.
-McMaster has been ranked 37th in the world in the THE’s Education’s University Impact Rankings for 2023, based on the United Nations’ Sustainable Development Goals of the United Nations.
+Ranked among the top 100 universities in the ShanghaiRanking’s Academic Ranking of World Universities 2023.
+McMaster has been ranked 33rd in the world in the THE’s Education’s University Impact Rankings for 2023, based on the United Nations’ Sustainable Development Goals of the United Nations.

 Leaders in Teaching & Research

 In 2018, McMaster received the Global Teaching Excellence Award from the Higher Education Academy for the university’s commitment to experiential learning and global engagement.
-McMaster consistently ranks among Canada’s most research-intensive universities and placed first in graduate student research intensity in the 2021 Research Infosource rankings.
+McMaster consistently ranks among Canada’s most research-intensive universities and placed second in graduate student research intensity in the 2022 Research Infosource rankings.

 Student Centered Learning